dbwebb-se/mvc/example/symfony-codestyle/README.md

 mkdir tools
 ```

-You should ignore the directory `tools/` in the file `.gitignore` to avoid checking in these development tools.
+You should ignore the directory `tools/**/vendor/` in the file `.gitignore` to avoid checking in dependencies to these development tools.

 You can just add the following line to the `.gitignore` file you have in the root of your repo.

 ```
-tools/
+/tools/**/vendor/
+.php-cs-fixer.cache
 ```

+THe second file is a cache file that is generated from the tool, you should not check in that either.

 You can then use `git status` to verify that the directory is not shown as a missing directory.
 It should be silently ignored.